17 Jun 61%

 Marc just stared at me in total silence.
 At that very moment, the monitor blinked and the message on the screen changed.
 Now it said this:

 “They tracked you via phone and face recognition.
 They have access to most databases and networks.
-Police cannot help you, their communications and databases are compromised.
+Police cannot help you, their communications are compromised.
 You have to leave now, alone, in disguise.
 Nice shades BTW.
 I like the rhinestones.”

 As soon as I finished reading, the message blinked out and a new one has appeared: